codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/access-docker-registry-from-kubernetes.md

 From this screen you don't really need to finish the deployment in order to apply the secrets changes.
 Feel free to close the screen and go to another Codefresh page.

+>Note that Codefresh will automatically use the secret you defined in all deployments that are performed via the GUI (Codefresh is dynamically creating the correct manifests for you behind the scenes in that case).
+If you wish to use your own manifests, you need to include the secret yourself, as explained in the next section.

 ## Giving access to a Docker Registry with kubectl